unicode-org/cldr/ldml/tr35-numbers.md

 <!ATTLIST numberingSystem rules CDATA #IMPLIED >
 ```

 Numbering systems information is used to define different representations for numeric values to an end user.
 Numbering systems are defined in CLDR as one of two different types: algorithmic and numeric.
 Numeric systems are simply a decimal based system that uses a predefined set of digits to represent numbers.
-Examples are Western ( ASCII digits ), Thai digits, Devanagari digits.
+Examples are Western digits (ASCII digits), Thai digits, Devanagari digits.
 Algorithmic systems are more complex in nature, since the proper formatting and presentation of a numeric quantity is based on some algorithm or set of rules.
 Examples are Chinese numerals, Hebrew numerals, or Roman numerals.
 In CLDR, the rules for presentation of numbers in an algorithmic system are defined using the RBNF syntax described in _[Section 6: Rule-Based Number Formatting](#Rule-Based_Number_Formatting)_.

 Attributes for the `<numberingSystem>` element are as follows: